Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/ecs-outside-of-games.md

 Without going into too much detail, the CAD/CAM program we've written at work is built on top of a 3rd party CAD engine.
-This CAD engine is a native library which exposes a heavily object-oriented interface, but there are a quite a few places where the inadequacies of structuring everything around inheritance show through.
+This CAD engine is a native library which exposes a heavily object-oriented interface, and there are a quite a few places where the inadequacies of structuring everything around inheritance show through.

-CAD libraries are composed of many cross-cutting concerns, you have:
+CAD libraries are composed of many [cross-cutting concerns][ccc], you have:

 - Graphical entities (e.g. `Point`, `Line`, `Spline`) which are rendered to the screen